rockarts/gif-of-life/README.md

 - There are hard edges in the seating arrangement.
 (No wrapping around)
 - Each person can either think Gif is pronounced with a hard G, a soft G, or they can not have an opinion
 - All state transitions happen simultaneously

+## Tests

+- There is a spec (`spec/simulator_spec.rb`) that outlines some basic scenarios to help you get started.
+Feel free to add more tests as you see fit.

+- This can be run via `bundle exec rspec spec/simulator_spec.rb`